OpenCHAMI/aria2-initrd/README.md

 A pre-built container image is available on GitHub Container Registry (GHCR) to simplify the initrd building process.

+   > **Note:** Ensure that the container's architecture matches your kernel's architecture.
+For multi-architecture builds, use Docker Buildx to specify the appropriate platform.
+Example:
+   > ```bash
+   > docker buildx build --platform linux/amd64 -t aria2-initrd .
+   > ```

 1. Pull the pre-built container:
    ```bash
    docker pull ghcr.io/openchami/aria2-initrd:latest